Now Enrolling Sites

 Remediation Without a Standard

 When a registered nurse demonstrates a practice gap, the education provided to correct it is called remediation.
-Despite its importance, there is no national standard for its design, documentation, or evaluation.
+Despite its importance, no national standard exists for its design, documentation, or evaluation.

 No Recognized Standard Exists